Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 - Pick OU:

-Alabama is 21-12-0 against the spread, while San Diego State's ATS record this season is 17-15-0.
-The Crimson Tide have gone over the point total in 15 games, while Aztecs games have gone over 13 times.
-The teams score an average of 154.2 points per game, 18.7 more points than this matchup's total.
-Alabama has a 5-5 record against the spread while going 9-1 overall in the last 10 contests.
-San Diego State has gone 6-4 against the spread and 9-1 overall in its last 10 contests.
+Alabama is 21-12-0 against the spread this season compared to San Diego State's 17-15-0 ATS record.
+The Crimson Tide are 15-18-0 and the Aztecs are 13-19-0 in terms of hitting the over.
+The two teams score an average of 154.2 points per game, 17.7 more points than this matchup's total.
+In the past 10 games, Alabama is 5-5 against the spread and 9-1 overall while San Diego State has gone 6-4 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.